Nude, 1925: History and description

-Weston did several female nudes at the time, where it is patent an attempt to unite photographic realism with a new approach, contemporary art inspired.
-The picture depicts a nude female body, lying in the ground, of which only the torso is seen, from a frontal perspective.
-Only the undulated shapes of the body create the illusion of an abstract form, akin to a natural landscape.
+Weston did several female nudes at the time, in an attempt to unite photographic realism with a new approach, contemporary art inspired.
+The picture depicts a nude female body lying on the ground, of which only the torso is seen, from a lateral perspective.
+The undulated shapes of the body create the illusion of an abstract form, akin to a natural landscape.
 The model was most likely Miriam Lerner, who was Weston's lover at the time.

 Public and private collections

-Three known prints of this photograph are in existence.
+Four known prints of this photograph are in existence.
 The first was auctioned in 2000 by Sotheby's.
 The one that was auctioned in 2008 has the artist's signature and date.
 A third print is held at the Metropolitan Museum of Art, in New York.
+A fourth print is held at the Dennos Museum Center at Northwestern Michigan College in Traverse City, Michigan.